djlabbe/wingrid/README.md

 [![Product Name Screen Shot][product-screenshot]](https://wingrid.io)

 Wingrid is in the early stages of development, but will become a platform to play football "pick-em" competitions.
-Currently, the Collector service collects data on all available NFL games from ESPN APIs.
+Currently, the EventAPI service collects data on all available NFL games from ESPN APIs.
 Eventually, this data will be used to generate a subset of games each week for users to predict the winner of.
-As the games are completed, Collector records the final score and game winner.
+As the games are completed, EventAPI records the final score and game winner.
 Wingrid will determine which user correctly predicted the winner for the most games each week.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>